 What judges want: Good weight and girth, freshly cut, no cracks or pest damage

 Top variety: ‘Atlantic Giant’

-How to grow: Medwyn’s son grows two or three pumpkin plants in a 30m polytunnel and bury each leaf joint, encouraging a huge root system.
-Failing that, give plants warmth, very rich soil, and lots of extra feeding.
+Medwyn’s growing tip: Grow two or three pumpkin plants, ideally in a polytunnel or greenhouse, and bury each leaf joint, encouraging a huge root system to develop.
+Ensure the plants grow in very rich soil, and you feed them once a week.

 What judges want: Straight roots with a well-rounded stump end, no cracks or greening